smn/richmond/DEPLOYING.md

-Deploying Richmond
+Deploying Vumi
 ------------------

-The deploment of Richmond ties directly into how it is being developed with Git.
+The deploment of Vumi ties directly into how it is being developed with Git.

-  1. All development of Richmond occurs in topical branches.
+  1. All development of Vumi occurs in topical branches.
 Topical	branches are all named `topics/...`.
 For example `topics/smn-fabric-deploys`.
   2. When the new development is finished, `master` is rebased into the `topics/...` branch.
 If all tests pass then the `topics/...` branch is